 And it wasn’t a DUI or public drunk charge.
-Stewart got charged with burglary second degree.
+Stewart got charged with burglary second degree in Spartanburg.
 That’s a felony carrying 10 years in prison.
 Stewart was in grave trouble.

 Fortunately for Stewart, his parents handled the crisis perfectly, which allowed me to position him to not just get the charge dismissed but to get it wiped off his criminal record.